 In the Camera

 I can’t really say anything nice about the way I shot this image.
 I didn’t have much to work with aside from a hot model, a Canon 50mm f/1.8 lens, and a good travel tripod.
 But I did what I could.
 I won’t talk about the technical side of how I shot it, because it wasn’t ideal.
 In a dark hotel room with a broken flash, it couldn’t be.
 Instead, I’ll point out the composition.
 Any good portrait needs to somehow tell a story, even if it’s an imagined story.
 In this image, I wanted Tiffany to be looking off in the distance, because it makes you want to know what she’s looking at so longingly.
 Also, I used the rule of 2/3rds here because I wanted to leave space for something else to move into the images’ story.
-Again, the technical side of things is pretty rubbish, but I love the composition and the model stare Tiffany is giving.
+Again, the technical side of things is pretty rubbish, but I love the composition.

 The Initial Processing